gwizit/imageplus/README.md

 - 📊 Detailed operation logging and results
 - ✅ GDPR compliant with Privacy API
 - 🛡️ A+ Security Rating (see SECURITY_REVIEW.md)
+- 🏗️ Modern architecture with Mustache templates, Output API, and ES6 modules

 ---